makeshnaidu/shopping-cart/Readme.md

 #This is a shopping cart site example.

-With that boilerplate you should be able to runn a simple e commerce platform.
+With that boilerplate you should be able to run a simple e commerce platform.

 We will be using NodeJS, Express, Pug and MongoDB